varnish/varnish-wiki/source/start/tut_varnish.rst

 3. Now Modify **default.vcl** file

 	This file contains configuration that points to the content.
-This is by default set to 8080 and points to host as localhost as shown below.
+This is by default set to serve at 8080 and points to host as localhost as shown below.

 	To minimally configure Varnish: